elisa-luo/canvas_fingerprinting/how-to-render-canvas.md

 ## Step 1: open developer tools
-You can do this by right clicking on a new tab and click "inspect"
+You can do this by right clicking on a new tab and click "inspect" Then u need to go to the console, where u can excecute javascript some browsers get mad at you for pasting code there as its a security risk, you can turn off that warning.

 ## Step 2: create a canvas in your browser
 Copy the following code